 Access to Log Files

-All access to log files and audit trails shall be limited to a users job-related needed to no, as per the ITS Access Control Policy.
+All access to log files and audit trails shall be limited to a user's job-related needed to know, as per the ITS Access Control Policy.
 Audit trails shall be protected from unauthorized modifications.
 All log information is transmitted, near real time to a SIEM for aggregation and analysis.

 Exceptions to this policy will be handled in accordance with the ITS Security Policy.